-If you’re in a state where PAD-US has good local data (e.g., Massachusetts, Colorado, Oregon, California, Florida, Georgia, etc. – learn more about states here), the current versions of the data set can be used directly to help with a range of uses.
+If you’re in a state where PAD-US has good local data (e.g., Massachusetts, Colorado, Oregon, California, Florida, Georgia, etc. – learn more about states and the plan to complete the PAD-US inventory here), the current versions of the data set can be used directly to help with a range of uses.
 If you’re in a state where local data is not yet complete, you may be looking more at the value PAD-US adds for state/federal lands in your area – particularly in the West, PAD-US may have more of these near your location than you might expect.

 Here are just some of the uses PAD-US has for local and regional park agencies –Download more information in this factsheet:

 - Support grant funding applications with information on surrounding areas